OpenPipe/deductive-reasoning/README.md

 3. Monitor training progress in Weights & Biases.

-The training will automatically save checkpoints after each iteration, allowing you to resume training if interrupted.
+The training process will save the latest and/or best checkpoints in your output directory, allowing you to resume training if interrupted.

 ## Methodology